hyperledger-archives/ursa/libzmix/bbs/README.md

 ## Keygen

 BBS+ supports two types of public keys.
-One that is created as described in the paper where the message specific generators are randomly generated as and a deterministic version that looks like a BLS public key and the message specific generators are computed using IETF's [Hash to Curve](https://datatracker.ietf.org/doc/draft-irtf-cfrg-hash-to-curve/?include_text=1) algorithm which is also constant time combined with known inputs.
+One that is created as described in the paper where the message specific generators are randomly generated and a deterministic version that looks like a BLS public key and whose message specific generators are computed using IETF's [Hash to Curve](https://datatracker.ietf.org/doc/draft-irtf-cfrg-hash-to-curve/?include_text=1) algorithm which is also constant time combined with known inputs.

 `generate(message_count: usize)` - returns a keypair used for creating BBS+ signatures